 Currently, there are no known bat hibernacula on the WWMA.
-If any were to be discovered, entry would be restricted so as not to introduce WNS or cause undo disturbance to hibernating animals and EWR staff would be consulted.
+If any were to be discovered, entry would be restricted so as not to introduce WNS or cause undo disturbance to hibernating animals and Division of Ecological and Water Resources (EWR) staff would be consulted.